 When your programs are taking place in person, your administrators can easily check on classroom operations by visiting classrooms.
 Because administrators can drop in unannounced, instructors are motivated to follow policy.

-But because administrators don’t have the ability to poke their head into online course sessions, ensuring that courses are running according to policy requires gathering and analyzing data about online course operations.
+But because administrators don’t have the ability to poke their heads into online course sessions, ensuring that courses are running according to policy requires gathering and analyzing data about online course operations.

-By utilizing an online teaching platform like CourseKey that gathers data from class like attendance and engagement opportunities, you can be sure that online courses are operating in line with school policies.
+By utilizing an online teaching platform like CourseKey that gathers data from classes like attendance and engagement opportunities, you can be sure that online courses are operating in line with school policies, improving compliance.
 Through insight into your online course operations, you’re essentially “pulling back the curtain” to reveal how each course is being run and where improvement is needed.

 In the sudden switch to online courses due to the coronavirus outbreak, thousands of teachers transitioned from in person instruction to online instruction, many for the first time.
 Because online instruction is very new for many instructors, your instructors might still be learning how to consistently execute their course according to policy.
 By having insight into whether or not classes are in line with school policy, administrators can reach out to instructors and help them resolve issues.